monarchwadia/blog-monarchwadia.com/_posts/2024-02-12-ai-cost-reduction-for-data-entry.md

 ```

 We need to add a new field to the database called "category" which will contain an array of strings.
 Each string will represent a category that the article belongs to.
 For example, the above article could be classified as "business" and "culture."

+***Note:** It might be a better idea to create a separate table for categories and then link the articles to the categories.
+This would follow the principles of database normalization and would make it easier to add new categories in the future.
+But for simplicity, we will use a single table for this example.*

 ```js
 // changes to the database